There is much talk in social media and marketing circles about ‘digital’ or ‘social media’ crises.

 There are no such things.

 A crisis is a crisis, a one-off incident or series of events that seriously impacts the reputation and/or performance of an organisation – think BP’s Mexico oil spill, the BBC’s Newsnight meltdown or Yum Brands’ recent KFC woes in China.

 While the internet and social media can escalate and amplify both ‘digital’ and ‘traditional’ issues, the great majority of significant reputation problems directly attributable to social media are small.

-According to study by law firm Freshfields Bruckhaus Deringer, operational crises such as significant product recalls or environmental lapses have the greatest long-term impact on a firm’s share price (and reputation), while behavioural crises such as rogue employees or corruption have the severest short-term impact.
+According to a recent study by law firm Freshfields Bruckhaus Deringer, operational crises such as significant product recalls or environmental lapses have the greatest long-term impact on a firm’s share price (and reputation), while behavioural crises such as rogue employees or corruption have the severest short-term impact.

 This feels accurate, and it is useful to see it quantified.